flunge/flunge.github.io/_posts/Technical/2016-08-15-Caffe-installation-and-practice-on-Jetson-TK1.markdown

 In this part, we will see how to train a classical convolutional neural network ([LeNet]) on TK1 and implement a handwritten digit recognition system in real-time.
 Actually, TK1 is not designed for deep neural network training due to its hardware limits.
 It is more likely an embedded device for implementation of trained neural network models.
 Therefore, **DON'T TRAIN** other deep neural networks on TK1.
 However, our ultimate goal is to build a real-time recognition system using TK1.
 We certainly need a trained model.

-For preparation of dataset and network trainign, basically, follow the tutorial of [MNIST example](http://caffe.berkeleyvision.org/gathered/examples/mnist.html) in Caffe official page.
+For the preparation of dataset and network training, basically, follow the tutorial of [MNIST example](http://caffe.berkeleyvision.org/gathered/examples/mnist.html) in Caffe official page.

 #### 2.1.
 Train LeNet